-- The purpose of EPABHAG is to: - increase community engagement in order to improve access to and delivery of behavioral health services; and - ii. provide technical and consultative assistance to BHRS staff in initiatives to increase community education activities and integration of behavioral health services with other community organizations.
+a.
+Increase community engagement in order to improve access to and delivery of behavioral health services.

+b.
+Provide technical and consultative assistance to BHRS staff in initiatives to increase community education activities and integration of behavioral health services with other community organizations.
 Other community organizations shall include service providers, social and community development organizations, including the faith community.

-b.
 Services

+- a.
 Sustain and strengthen the EPABHAG.
-Group activities will include, but not be limited to:
+Group activities will include, but not be limited to: - i.

-- i.
 Community Outreach and Access (marketing and publicity, including translation).
 Conduct phone, email and in-person contacts with actual and prospective EPABHAG members/participants to encourage their attendance at and involvement in at least seven (7) EPABHAG regular monthly meetings, at least nine (9) joint EPABHAG/BHRS regular monthly meetings, at least two (2) special EPABHAG-led project and/or event planning sessions, and at least one (1) EPABHAG representation in County-wide BHRS and/or Mental Health Substance Abuse Recovery Commission functions. - ii.
 Identify, recruit, select and finalize EPABHAG membership.
-Conduct recruitment activities needed to increase EPABHAG members by at least five (5) new EPA residents and stakeholders annually. - iii.
-Define EPABHAG roles and establish a work plan in collaboration with BHRS.
-Sustain and strengthen one (1) comprehensive work plan that specifies tasks to be completed during the contract year, that addresses at least one (1) of the following work focus areas: follow up on the annual awareness night via meeting, workshop or event; bring behavioral health awareness to a new venue such as schools; explore establishing a drop-in center for transition age youth (TAY); strengthen connections to the faith-based community; create a community input system using suggestion boxes placed in various locations; outreach to and create a place for disconnected individuals who don't want to be identified. - iv.
-Convene and coordinate EPABHAG meetings.
-Conduct meeting management and documentation tasks for at least seven (7) EPABHAG regular monthly meetings, at least nine (9) joint EPABHAG/BHRS regular monthly meetings, at least two (2) special EPABHAG-led project and/or event planning sessions, and at least one (1) EPABHAG representation in County-wide BHRS and/or Mental Health Substance Abuse Recovery Commission functions.
+Conduct recruitment activities needed to increase EPABHAG annual membership by at least five (5) new EPA residents that are culturally diverse community members, clients and family members that mirror the community demographics. - iii.
+Define EPABHAG roles and establish a work plan, EPABHAG goals forb the year, in collaboration with BHRS. - Sustain and strengthen one (1) comprehensive work plan that specifies tasks to be completed during the contract year. - The focus area(s) and workplan will be established in partnership with BHRS through the joint EPABHAG/BHRS meeting and a strategic planning process that includes a review of the EPABHAG original goals, what has been accomplished over the years, what the gap areas are and what the joint group wants to work on moving forward. - 3) The focus area(s) will include the planning of the annual family awareness night during May